RN-Say/toggle_block/README.md

-# toggle_block
+# Toggle Block Script for Home Assistant
-This project allows commenting and uncommenting blocks of code within Linux files
+This Bash script allows Home Assistant users to toggle sections of a configuration file between active and inactive states by commenting or uncommenting blocks of code.
+It's ideal for dynamically updating configuration files like frigate.yaml based on triggers, such as the state of a group or sensor.